awsdocs/iam-user-guide/doc_source/access-analyzer-reference-policy-checks.md

 In programmatic calls to the AWS CLI or AWS API, the finding for this check includes the following message:

 ```
 "findingDetails": "The {{redundantActionCount}} action(s) are redundant because they provide similar permissions.
-Update the policy to remove the redundant action such as: {{redundantAction}}.
+Update the policy to remove the redundant action such as: {{redundantAction}}."
-"
 ```

 **Resolving the suggestion**